kamioftea/advent-of-code-2024/pubs/blog/day_1.md

 }
 ```

-## Part 2
+## Part 2 - Find the total "similarity score"

 Part two used the same columns very differently.
 The left-hand column is a list of ids to loop through and calculate a
-score for each id based on how often it appears in the right-hand column.
+similarity score for each id, which is the id multiplied often it appears in the right-hand column.

 Itertools's has `counts`, which implements getting a lookup by id to the number of times it appears in the list.
 That lookup can then be used to map the list of ids to their scores, and then sum them to get the puzzle solution.